uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/descriptor.rst

 allocated workspace must only be used with USM compute calls.
 Failing to do this will result in an invalid descriptor for compute calls.

-If the workspace provided is a USM allocation shared amongst multiple kernels, it must be ensured that the kernels sharing this workspace do not use it simultaneously.
+If the workspace is a USM allocation, the user must not use it for other purposes in parallel whilst the DFT `compute_forward` or `compute_backward` are in progress.

 This function can be called on committed descriptors where the workspace placement is not ``config_value::WORKSPACE_EXTERNAL``.
 The provided workspace may or may not be used in compute calls.
 However, the aforementioned restrictions will still apply.

-Calling this function multiple times on a committed descriptor is undefined behavior.

 .. rubric:: Syntax (buffer workspace)